plochoidysis-ojwege/Signals-and-systems-lab/README.md

 ---
 ***The codes***

-Further , the code results mosly matched the hand calculations, with negligable differences(floating-point precision in MATLAB gave a very small residual) .Here are the codes : https://github.com/plochoidysis-ojwege/Signals-and-systems-lab/tree/main/Signals%20and%20systems%20lab%201/Results/matlab%20codes
+Further , the code results mostly matched the hand calculations, with negligable differences(floating-point precision in MATLAB gave a very small residual) .Here are the codes : https://github.com/plochoidysis-ojwege/Signals-and-systems-lab/tree/main/Signals%20and%20systems%20lab%201/Results/matlab%20codes

 ---